 "Fire in the Hole" is the basis for the pilot episode of the TV series and in the end of the short story Boyd Crowder died.
 He was also supposed to die in the pilot but everyone liked Walton Goggins' performance so much that the character was only seriously wounded and was later promoted to be the secondary protagonist of the series.
 When Elmore Leonard released his third Raylan Givens book Raylan (written after the show started airing) he retconned the end of "Fire in the Hole" and brought Boyd back.

-In an unusual case of it happening before the show even started the show Escape Of The Artful Dodger is a sequel to Oliver Twist and Fagin is still alive and kicking, albeit having been transported with the Artful Dodger.
+In an unusual case of it happening before the show even started the show Escape of the Artful Dodger is a sequel to Oliver Twist and Fagin is still alive and kicking, albeit having been transported to Australia with the Artful Dodger.

 Spidey gets killed by the camera in the book of Say Cheese And Die!.
 While in the TV episode, he becomes trapped in the camera and eventually released, but strangely doesn't appear in the TV episode of "Say Cheese and Die - Again!" (except in flashback).

 In Be Careful What You Wish For, heroine Samatha Byrd is turned into a bird at the end after the Alpha Bitch wishes her to "fly away!".
 In the TV ending, their fates are reversed, and the Alpha Bitch is turned into a statue after wishing she would be admired wherever she goes.

 Subverted in the TV series of From Dusk Till Dawn.
 The first episode starts almost exactly like in the film, but Earl Mc Graw survives his initial shooting.
 However, he then winds up dying anyway in the shootout between him, Ranger Freddie Gonzalez, and the Gecko Brothers.